5 Practices for an Inclusive Hybrid Workplace

 Recruitment and Remote Onboarding

 Many HR recruiters believe they will continue to virtually interview graduates in the near future.
-Benefits of this approach include reduced entry costs for lower socioeconomic background graduates, who are unable to transfer for a job; and it also allows for an assessment of current onboarding procedures, taking into consideration the diverse experiences, backgrounds, and expectations of the new team members bring.
+Benefits of this approach include reduced entry costs for lower socioeconomic backgrounds graduates, who are unable to transfer for a job; and it also allows for an assessment of current onboarding procedures, taking into consideration the diverse experiences, backgrounds, and expectations of the new team members bring.
 Companies can use what they have learned during the pandemic about how people learn better/ receive information while at home.

 Companies may produce a library of short movies that cover all aspects of onboarding, including how to set up technology and manage workflows.
 The business can then gather new hires for a question-and-answer session on the videos in small groups of five or fewer people.
 The video library and private lecture work together to create a consistent onboarding experience that caters to individual needs.
 Having the correct setup and training to execute your job is a vital aspect of being successful at work.
 Being technically adept is becoming increasingly valuable in remote work, and getting up and running when working from home has become a necessary ability.
 Setting up a makeshift home office did not come readily to individuals who were less tech-savvy.